How Will You Ignite Growth?

 Cannabis and Canadian Foodservice: One Year Later

 Cannabis in Canada has come a long way in just one year's time, but more importantly, where is it going?
 We welcome the cannabis-infused Nomad Cook, Travis Petersen, to show how he is moving cannabis consumption from stigma to mainstream.
 Many are still operating in a fog when it comes to understanding this burgeoning market, especially when it comes to the consumer.
-Sharing novel insights from NPD's Cannabis Tracker, we will explore the cannabis-related behaviors of restaurant-goers and how you can capitalize on this opportunity.
+Sharing novel insights from NPD's Cannabis Tracker, we will explore the cannabis-related behaviours of restaurant-goers and how you can capitalize on this opportunity.

 The Triple Benefit: Sustainability